erickahmed/data-structures/c/stack/README.md

 ### Pro's

-It is a very versatile DS, even if it has mainly only two functions.
-Also you can use it in LIFO or FIFO configurations.
+It is a very versatile DS, and having only two main methods to add or remove elements it is very easy compared to other DSs

 ### Cons